Battle of Bhamdoun (1983): The battle

 The Syrian government had advised the Lebanese Army to not enter the Chouf region, despite the Progressive Socialist Party's weakened state and the LF seizing the hillside villages around Bhamdoun from the Druze militias.
 Despite the erosion endured by the PSP, the strength of Walid Jumblatt's resurgent forces was greatly underestimated.

 The Lebanese Army and the Lebanese Forces launched a joint assault on PSP positions in the Chouf, and the LF took Bhamdoun, which Druze militias shelled intensely.
 On 5 September, the Palestine Liberation Organization (PLO) relayed information to the LF that a large-scale Druze offensive was imminent, the LF commander Samir Geagea to evacuate all Christians from the region and fortified the city of Bhamdoun in anticipation of it.

 Walid Jumblatt's offensive materialised the same day, launching a conventional assault that captured several towns and villages in the eastern Chouf and began closing in on Bhamdoun.
 The LF units, despite prior warning of the offensive, were not prepared for the unprecedented sheer size of the offensive and many of their positions were easily overrun by Druze PSP forces.
 The LF were instructed by the Lebanese Army to hold Bhamdoun for 12 hours before being relieved.
 However, the Lebanese Army, mired in its attempt to defeat the PSP's westwards offensive was unable to deliver.
-In the 7th of September, the PSP expelled the LF from Bhamdoun and took over the town, with Geagea's forces regrouping in Deir al-Qamar, which was also targeted by the Druze offensive.
+By the 7th of September, the PSP expelled the LF from Bhamdoun and took over the town, with Geagea's forces regrouping in Deir al-Qamar, which was also targeted by the Druze offensive.

+384 fatalities have been documented during the takeover, which included summary executions of civilians and captured personnel.
+The event resulted in the complete destruction and looting of the town's Christian quarters.